google/WebFundamentals/src/_langs/en/tools/javascript/index.markdown

 layout: tools-landing
 title: "Debug"
 seotitle: "Debug Your JavaScript Using Chrome DevTools breakpoints, console, and the command line API"
-description: "It's often said that the best code is code that doesn't do what you expect, because you always learn something from it.
-Chrome DevTools offers a comprehensive set of debugging features to help you find, fix -- and learn from -- unexpected results."
+description: "Chrome DevTools offers a comprehensive set of debugging features to help you find and fix errors in your code."
-introduction: "TBD introduction."
+introduction: "Chrome DevTools offers a comprehensive set of debugging features to help you find and fix errors in your code."
 snippet: "Debug the JavaScript."
 article:
   written_on: 2015-04-13